apache/druid/docs/ingestion/hadoop.md

 ## `partitionsSpec`

 Segments are always partitioned based on timestamp (according to the granularitySpec) and may be further partitioned in some other way depending on partition type.
-Druid supports two types of partitioning strategies: `hadoop_hashed_partitions` (based on the hash of all dimensions in each row), and `hadoop_single_dim_partitions` (based on ranges of a single dimension).
+Druid supports two types of partitioning strategies: `hashed` (based on the hash of all dimensions in each row), and `single_dim` (based on ranges of a single dimension).

 Hashed partitioning is recommended in most cases, as it will improve indexing performance and create more uniformly sized data segments relative to single-dimension partitioning.